FL550/simple_dwd_weatherforecast/README.md

     get_timeframe_sum(weatherDataType: see WeatherDataType, datetime, timeframe: hours after datetime as int, optional bool shouldUpdate) # Returns the sum of that value within the time frame

+    get_daily_avg(weatherDataType: see WeatherDataType, datetime, optional bool shouldUpdate) # Returns the daily average of that value

     get_timeframe_avg(weatherDataType: see WeatherDataType, datetime, timeframe: hours after datetime as int, optional bool shouldUpdate) # Returns the average of that value within the time frame

     get_forecast_condition(datetime, optional bool shouldUpdate) # Result is condition as text